lynxgav/COVID19-vaccination/README.md

 ### Contact matrices

-The unperturbed contact matrix is from the publication:
+The baseline (pre-pandemic) contact matrix is from the publication:

 >Mistry, D., Litvinova, M., Pastore y Piontti, A. et al. Inferring high-resolution human mixing patterns for disease modeling.
 Nat Commun 12, 323 (2021). https://doi.org/10.1038/s41467-020-20544-y

-The lockdown contact matrix was extrapolated from the publication:
+The contact matrix after the first lockdown in April 2020 was inferred using the Dutch matrix from the publication:

 > Jantien A. Backer, Liesbeth Mollema, R.A.
 Eric Vos, Don Klinkenberg, Fiona R.M. van der Klis, Hester E. de Melker, Susan van den Hof, Jacco Wallinga The impact of physical distancing measures against COVID-19 transmission on contacts and mixing patterns in the Netherlands: repeated cross-sectional surveys in 2016/2017, April 2020 and June 2020 medRxiv 2020.05.18.20101501; doi: https://doi.org/10.1101/2020.05.18.20101501